Scolymus maculatus: Description

-Characters common to all Asteraceae
+Identification

-Like in all Asteraceae, the pentameric flowers have anthers that are fused together forming a tube through which the style grows.
+Like in all Asteraceae, the pentameric flowers have anthers that are fused together, forming a tube through which the style grows.
 The style picks up the pollen on hairs along its length and splits into two style branches at its tip.
 These parts sit on an inferior ovary that grows into an indehiscent fruit in which only one seed develops (a so-called cypsela).
-All florets are set on a common base (the receptacle), and are surrounded by several rows of bracts, that form an involucre.
+All florets are set on a common base (the receptacle), and are surrounded by an involucre of several rows of bracts.

-Characters common to Cichorieae

-Golden thistles are assigned to the Cichorieae tribe that shares anastomosing latex canals in both root, stem and leaves, and has flower heads only consisting of one type of floret.
-In Scolymus these are ligulate florets, common to the group except for Warionia and Gundelia, which only have disk florets.

-A unique character setting Scolymus apart from the other Cichorieae are the dorsally compressed cypsellas which are surrounded by scales (or paleae).
+Golden thistles are assigned to the Cichorieae tribe, which shares anastomosing latex canals in both root, stem and leaves, and has flower heads only consisting of one type of floret.
+In Scolymus, these are ligulate florets, common to the group except for Warionia and Gundelia, which only have disk florets.
+A unique characteristic distinguishing Scolymus within its tribe are the dorsally compressed cypsellas, which are surrounded by scales (or paleae).